Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 **1.1 Objectives**
 The first aspect of objectives is whether the model is strategic horizons (3-, 5-, 10-years out) or for near-term operational or even tactical uses (0-18 months out).
 Or perhaps it is a geographic model (cross-sectional).
 These three uses lead to completetly different modeling choices.

 The second aspect of model objectives is to clarify if it is developed to [save cost, reduce time or increase accuracy](https://tellusant.github.io/docs/articles-posts/cost-time-accuracy.md).
 Too often, objectives focus on accuracy.
-However, no senior executive will approve an accuracy-only model if it adds another layer of nureaucracy.
+However, no senior executive will approve an accuracy-only model if it adds another layer of bureaucracy.

 **1.2 Modeling Philosophy**
 There are usefully seven modeling philosophies to choose among and combine, ranging from "let theory guide choices" to "if it works, it's OK".